The problem was that no one in the room could see the whole picture.

 But sensing a problem and being able to name it clearly enough to interrupt a program that has momentum, budget, and internal champions are two entirely different things.
 Most organizations don't have someone in the room with the independence, the authority, and the specific pattern recognition to say: this isn't going to hold together the way you think it is.
 And even when they do, that person often can't get the room to move until the consequences are already arriving.

 I left FDA to work on the other side of that dynamic.
-The situations I find most useful to engage with are the ones where someone already suspects something isn't right, where the program is at a consequential decision point, or where a company needs a view from outside the room — one that isn't attached to any internal narrative about how things are supposed to go.
+The situations I find most useful to engage with are the ones where someone already suspects something isn't right, where the program is at a consequential decision point, or where a company needs a view from outside the room that isn't attached to any internal narrative about how things are supposed to go.